 - Learn your local health regulations.
 They will guide you to the exact pieces you need to keep your food truck kitchen safe and sanitary

-- Inspect every piece of equipment in or plan to add to your truck kitchen and find out where it was made.
-Some countries do not have the same strict health regulations that the United States does, and purchasing grills, ovens, prep tables, or even cutting boards from overseas can hurt your mobile food business if they’re not properly rated.
-Some electrical items can be made NSF compliant, but in the vast most cases, it’s cheaper and easier to buy an American product instead.
+- Look at your equipment.
+Inspect every piece of equipment in or plan to add to your truck kitchen.
+Also, find out where it was made.
+Some countries do not have the same strict health regulations that the United States.
+Purchasing grills, ovens, prep tables, or even cutting boards from overseas can hurt your mobile food business.
+Especially if they’re not properly rated.
+Some electrical items can be made NSF compliant.
+But remember, in most cases, it’s cheaper and easier to buy an American product instead.

 - Ask the question.
-Not only should you ask your local health officials for a list of required NSF certified items, but ask your suppliers for NSF certified equipment.
+Ask your local health officials for a list of required NSF certified items.
+Also, ask your suppliers for NSF certified equipment.